 Taking the Kids to Busch Stadium

 Are you ready for some St Louis Cardinal Baseball?
 I know in our house we have a bit of Cardinal Fever!
-This is the first year that my kids really understand the excitement of Cardinal Baseball, of course, that is blame mostly on my kid brother who maybe the biggest Cardinal fan around!
-He has been getting them excited about opening day for the past month!
+This is the first year that my kids really understand the excitement of Cardinal Baseball.
+That is, of course, due mostly to my kid brother who may be the biggest Cardinal fan around!

 Baseball games are exciting no matter what age you are, but packing to kids to the ballpark can be overwhelming (I learned the hard way).
 After trial and error, or a few chaotic ballgames here is a list of a few things to know about attending a Cardinal Baseball Game at Busch Stadium in St Louis, MO.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!